 All visitors to TOG are welcomed by a member of staff and need to sign in and out in the presence of a staff member.
 Only those who are pre-authorised to collect their child from TOG will be allowed to do so, unless approval is given by the parent/carer, so please ensure you inform your Key Person or other staff members of any changes in advance.
 Parents/Carers are asked to leave an emergency number where they can be contacted.

-Please pay fees promptly, if you are having difficulties please speak to Alison or Helen.
+Please pay fees promptly, if you are having difficulties please speak to Helen or Julie.

 If you are staying at TOG for the morning please ensure you have signed in the Visitors Book.
 Parents/Carers are welcome to make themselves tea or coffee in the family room, where there is a variety of literature that can be read.
 There are parent notice boards in the corridor and family room for your information.